jfsfranco/Tv/README.md

 # Configuration

-## Instructions for start the application
+## Instructions to start the application

-- Pull the repository
+- Clone the repository
 - Unzip the application
-- If you have composer and php run
+- If you have composer and php run the next command:
 ```
 php composer install
 ```